Application Schedule and Deadlines:

 - Internships must involve substantive and supervised work related to one’s major or secondary field of study.

-- Funding will help defray expenses, which may include housing, travel, and other misc. expenses.
-Funding cannot be used to pay for tuition credits.
+- Funding will help defray expenses, which may include housing, travel, and other miscellaneous expenses.
+Requests should be as detailed as possible when outlining the proposed budget, explaining all associated costs.
+Funding cannot be used to pay for tuition credits, clothing, or income lost due to accepting an unpaid internship.
 A grant in the full amount of the request is not guaranteed.

 - If the internship involves international travel, a copy of the proposal must be submitted to Jill Russell, director of the center for global education and chair of the Global Education Committee.
 The committee will review the proposal with respect to any risks or concerns about the geographic destination.